Olympic Games Activities for Teens

 • Cardiovascular fitness (without putting stress on the joints)

 You could encourage your teen to take swimming lessons or join a swim team to improve their technique and enjoy the social aspects of the sport.
+If they’re concerned about swimming during their period, you can explore whether period swimwear is good for teens to help them feel more comfortable.

 Swimming is also a valuable life skill and a great way to stay refreshed and active during the summer months.